 Macramé wedding cake

 Enhance an all-white wedding cake with greenery and a hand-piped macramé design for a free-spirited, retro '70s vibe.

 Monochromatic color palette

 This rosy-hued wedding cake is almost all one color, but the different textures and combination of tonal shades keep it from feeling boring.
-Pick a main color for your wedding cake and then experiment with flowers, colored foils, and even table linens that are all in the same color family to complete the display.
+Pick a main color for your wedding cake and then experiment with flowers, colored foils, and even table linens that are all in the same color family to complete the dessert table display.

 Cake by Electric City Bakehouse

-Pink and red hues
+Pink and red fall wedding cake